The Magickal Aspects of Cinnamon and Cassia

 Store in its whole or quill form in a cool, dark-tightly sealed glass container.
 Grind just before use, to ensure the best flavor.
 Whole cinnamon quills, when stored properly, can last years compared to the pre-ground versions that must be replaced every few months.

 Home and Ritual Décor:

-Cinnamon quills are used to scent and accent the home via items from wreaths, and center pieces to brooms.
-Use the quills to decorate altars to add an additional punch to any spell or ritual work.
+Cinnamon quills are used to scent and accent the home via items from wreaths, and centerpieces to brooms.
+Use the quills to decorate altars to add punch to any spell or ritual work.

 Recipe for Success Spell Work

-When Cinnamon is burned or smoldered it raises and stimulates a variety of powers, including personal and physic power.
+When Cinnamon is burned or smoldered it raises and stimulates a variety of powers, including personal and physic ability.
 This makes cinnamon a valuable and necessary tool in any Witches’ kitchen.

 This spell is for matters concerning your victory or success in a specific situation.

 Cinnamon can be used in two ways, smoldered and eaten.
 The main focus will be on the cinnamon as a strong focal point or ignition source for your spell.
 The other ingredients will assist in the success of the spell and create delicious cookies.